NativeScript/docs-v7/quick-start/hello-world/hello-world-ns-cli.md

 You can style your app using CSS.
 In this version of NativeScript, you can only use a [subset of the CSS language](./styling.md).

 For each page, NativeScript automatically loads and applies the `CSS` file with the same name as the `XML` file for the page.
 Under the hood, the runtime parses the CSS, evaluates the selectors and applies the properties to the style object of the selected view.

+> **TIP:** You can also set global CSS rules.
+Any CSS declarations in `app.css` will apply to all content that can be styled.

 First, add a `main-page.css` to your `app` directory.